On the use of ferroelectric material in the detection of dark matter axions: Conclusions and prospects

 \section{Conclusions and prospects}

-Tuning capability in haloscope systems is an elementary necessity since the mass of the axion is unknown.
-This aspect has been a challenge for several groups searching for dark matter axions due to the complexity of the systems involved, under extreme conditions of temperature and magnetic fields.
-This paper exhibits for the first time the possibility of employing electronic tuning systems based on ferroelectric materials.
-Powerful simulation results are shown for the elaboration of a tunable haloscope sweeping a considerable spectral region of axion masses.\\
+This paper proposes for the first time the possibility of employing electronic tuning systems based on ferroelectric materials.
+Design guidelines and very interesting simulation results are provided for the design of a tunable haloscope sweeping a considerable spectral region of axion masses.
+A haloscope based on four subcavities and three inductive interresonator couplings (iris windows) has been designed with a good tuning range and right results in the quality and form factors.\\

+Also, in this work the implementation of any type of interresonator coupling (inductive or capacitive) with the use of KTO ferroelectric films is demonstrated.
+A haloscope based on four subcavities and three interresonator ferroelectric alternating couplings has been designed with good form factor and unloaded quality factor results.
+The structure employs an alternating behaviour in the couplings: two capacitives and one inductive in order to improve separation of neighbour modes.
+This eliminates the need to manufacture metallic iris windows and could improve the quality factor of the structures.
+This work demonstrates that the concept allows to combine very easily interresonator couplings of inductive and capacitive types in the same structure.\\

-In addition, the use of ferroelectric films as interresonator couplings has been demonstrated, which avoids the manufacturing of metallic iris windows and could improve the quality factor in the haloscope designs.
-The principal future research line in this work is the measurement of these KTO films in real prototypes for proving all these studies.
-Also, the combination of both ideas (tuning and coupling with ferroelectrics) is being investigated.\\
+Two practical multicavity haloscopes incorporating ferroelectric films for frequency and coupling tuning have been designed to demonstrate the proposed concepts.
+The main future research line of this work is the measurement of these KTO films in real prototypes implementing an adequate biasing system with the minimum impact on the form factor and the quality factor of the axion mode.
+Also, the combination of both ideas (tuning and coupling with ferroelectrics) in a single prototype is being investigated.

-\acknowledgments This work was performed within the RADES group.
-We thank our colleagues for their support.
+\acknowledgments This work was performed within the RADES group; we thank our colleagues for their support.
 In addition, this work has been funded by the grant PID2019-108122GB-C33, funded by MCIN/AEI/10.13039/501100011033/ and by "ERDF A way of making Europe".
 JMGB thanks the grant FPI BES-2017-079787, funded by MCIN/AEI/10.13039/501100011033 and by "ESF Investing in your future".
 Also, this project has received partial funding through the European Research Council under grant ERC-2018-StG-802836 (AxScale).